-Time has changed.
-This was before pokemon, before cell phones, before even the internet.
-You know, the dark ages; before there were a million blogs to follow on fashion, food, politics, sports, and on and on, and now add parenting; places to post pictures; emails to respond to; pins to find tonight's maybe-dinner before you order dinner and just look for vacation spots quickly, so you have time to go back and check all those parenting blogs to make sure that you're parenting alright (hopefully after day 2 you gave up on "right")....oh, and hold on, the kids want some time.
+Now added to parenting; places to post pictures; emails to respond to; pins to find tonight's maybe-dinner before you just order dinner and look for vacation spots quickly, so you have time to go back and check all those parenting blogs to make sure that you're parenting alright (hopefully after day 2 you gave up on "right")....oh, and hold on, the kids want some time.
 Riiiiight.

 And.
 You will make mistakes.

 You will start to go down that one way street the wrong way, you'll run that "yellow" light.
-Good odds that that beloved bundle will roll off something.
+Good odds that that beloved bundle will roll off something-a bed, a chair, your lap, a changing table, a stair.
 Completely unscientific survey?
 Most do.
 You and baby will be fine.
 The odds are with you.

 And time?
 Time is on your side.
 Let the urgent things slip slide away.
 Focus on the important.
 Enjoy the next fifteen minutes.
 If it feels okay, try the next fifteen.
 Whatever feels okay to you, take the time when you can.
 You don't get that new car smell back, or that top of baby's head smell either.